tailwindlabs/tailwindcss/source/docs/display.blade.md

 ## Hidden

-Use `.hidden` to turn off the display of an element:
+Use `.hidden` to set an element to `display: none` and remove it from the DOM.

 @component('_partials.code-sample')
 <div class="flex bg-gray-200">